Fiji Hockey Federation

 The Fiji Hockey Federation (FHF) is the governing body of field hockey in Fiji, Oceania.
 Its headquarters are in Suva, Fiji.
 It is affiliated to the International Hockey Federation (IHF) and the Oceania Hockey Federation (OCF).

 Emi NawaQetaki is the president of Hockey Association of Fiji and Jone Tuiipelehaki is the general secretary.

 History

+Field hockey has a long history in Fiji, with the sport introduced as early as 1916.
+The early competitions featured teams with notable figures like the Fijian chief and statesman Ratu Sir Lala Sukuna.
+For many years, the development of hockey was strongly influenced by ties with New Zealand, with Fiji's national teams making early international tours, including the men's team in 1939 and the women's team in 1936.
+The FHF is responsible for maintaining the sport’s structure and supporting its growth at the grassroots level, including through the introduction of modified formats like Minkey (mini hockey) in the 1980s.

 2016

 Round 1 of 2016 Men Hockey World League Round and 2016 Women Hockey World League Round was held in Suva, Fiji from 27 June to 2 July 2016.
 Fiji took the top spot in men's as well as women's category.
 Dutta Leevan scored the maximum (23) goals in men's category and Dutta Tiara took the honors in the women's (27).